 "Americans are nervous about rallying in D.C. after the fallout of January 6, so it’s exactly where this needs to be.”

 Bret told me in his unapologetically defiant tone.
 I admired his spirit, but as we strolled past an unbroken chain of Kamala Harris lawn signs and he described funding problems and D.C.’s dizzying red tape, I wondered why he didn’t choose to hold the rally in a swing state.
 A pro-Trump political PAC would have covered their costs, and a bigger turnout seemed far more likely.
-But the symbolism of holding it in the nation’s capital was so important to him that he was willing to endure the organisational shitfight.
+But the symbolism of holding it in the nation’s capital was so important to him that he was willing to endure the shitfight.

 After the assassination attempt on Donald Trump, Bret dusted off his Unity pitch and adapted it to the 2024 landscape.
 This time, he suggested that Robert Kennedy Jr. join Trump as vice president so that MAGA could take a less partisan form and adopt RFK’s health mission.
 The bonus of the 2024 model, according to Bret, was that Bobby would act as "assassination insurance".